AnthonyHonstain/dropwizard-interview-questions/README.md

   * A toy implementation based on an interview question, with a serious flaw.
 * `FindMaxSubarray` Solution and tests to the interview question about finding the longest subarray with an equal number of letters and numbers in an array.
+* `interviewSort.Sorting` an interview problem to merge to sorted arrays.

 # Insomnia Starter Config
 https://insomnia.rest/ A http client to debug and experiment with the dropwizard API.